 This is the technical foundation of your blog.
-If you select a wrong domain name you can’t replace it even after a few months.
+If you select a wrong domain name you can’t replace it easily.

-All your posts saved by search engine under old domain will miss their destination at new domain whenever someone clicks on them to access a post on your blog.
+All your posts saved by search engine under old domain will miss their destination.
+At new domain whenever someone clicks on them will not go to them.

 In short, take full care while selecting a domain name.
 You need to select a domain name that is: